 Learn more about our faculty interviewing these women in business.

-Jennifer Martineau is Senior Vice President for research, evaluation, and societal advancement at CCL, where she is responsible for global research and evaluation initiatives and our work focused on leadership development in the social sector.
-She recently co-authored Kick Some Glass, a guide for motivated working women in business who want to take charge of their own success.
+Jennifer Martineau is the former Vice President of Research at CCL and co-author of Kick Some Glass, a guide for motivated working women in business who want to take charge of their own success.
+She is now president of Leap & Inspire Global.